christophevg/reactive-c/README.md

 ### Intermezzo: Visualizing Dependency Graphs (dot.c)

-At this point, it becomes apparant that as soon as these dependency graphs grow beyond a few observables, it can be helpful to have a visual overview of tall these dependencies.
+At this point, it becomes apparent that as soon as these dependency graphs grow beyond a few observables, it can be helpful to have a visual overview of tall these dependencies.

 Using `to_dot(observable_t)` function one can generate a dot-language representation of the dependency graph, starting at the provided observable.
 The function tries to trace every possible other observable that is connected to the initially provided observable.
 The following example started from `a`: